elixir-no-nels/usegalaxy-docs/source/deployment.rst

 =======================

-The usegalaxy.no infrastructure is orchestrated by a set of ansible playbooks.
+The usegalaxy.no infrastructure is orchestrated by a set of ansible playbooks, heavily inspired by the `Galaxy training project <https://training.galaxyproject.org>`__.
 These playbooks define and control all software and configurations used by the usegalaxy.no setup.

 There are three set of playbooks collections: